White Dove by Benjamin Moore Colour Review

 This fun fireplace floor tile that we used has warm tones that pair beautifully with White Dove.

-This colour palette graphic shows you how flawlessly all these hues look together.
+You can see in this colour palette just how flawlessly all of these hues look together.

 This pattern below shows a more masculine colour combination in various tones by Benjamin Moore.

 For this particular interior decorating project, it was quite tricky to choose a colour for the walls in the living room.
 Normally, specifying colour comes very easy to me.

 In this case however, I was initially a little unsure about using Sea Haze.
 Mainly because the colours that we used for many of the accents in the room such as pillow fabrics and in the area rug are what I like to refer to as ‘clean’ colours.